Discriminative Correlation Filter with Channel and Spatial Reliability: Spatially constrained correlation filters

-Central pixels in axis-aligned approximations of elongated rotating, articulated or deformable object will likely contain the object regardless of deformation.
-On the other hand, pixels away from the center will equally likely contain object or background.
+The central pixels in axis-aligned approximations of an elongated rotating, articulated or deformable object are likely to contain the object regardless of the specific deformation.
+On the other hand, in the absence of measurements, pixels away from the center belong to the object or background equally likely.
 This deformation invariance of central elements reliability is enforced in our approach by defining a weak spatial prior

 where $k(\mathbf{x};\sigma)$ is a modified Epanechnikov kernel, $k(r;\sigma)=1-(r/\sigma)^2$, with size parameter $\sigma$ equal to the minor bounding box axis and clipped to interval $[0.5,0.9]$ such that the object prior probability at center is 0.9 and changes to a uniform prior away from the center~(Figure~\ref{fig:mrfdemo}).